-Please Note: Phoenix Rising Solutions does not offer court-ordered anger management counseling.
+*Please Note: Phoenix Rising Solutions does not offer court-ordered anger management counseling.
 Kindly check with your case worker for township or county services where free classes are usually available.

->

-> We work with older children (10+), adolescents, and adults in individual, parenting, and psycho-educational group sessions.
+We work with older children (10+), adolescents, and adults in individual, parenting, and psycho-educational group sessions.
 In counseling, Jennifer will work with you hand-in-hand to identify problem and goal areas to live a more fulfilling, relaxing, and healthier life.
 Her foundational approach is rooted in mindfulness, trauma, and attachment styles for an integrative approach to each client.
 There is also an interweaving of cognitive-behavioral therapy, which incorporate support activities outside of the session so that you can start applying your desired changes in your life.
-Jennifer also can provide yoga and other body-oriented exercises (e.g., relaxation, guided imagery, hypnotherapy, Somatic Experiencing, meditation, expressive arts, etc.) in your sessions.
+Jennifer also can provide yoga and other body-oriented exercises (e.g., relaxation, guided imagery, hypnotherapy, Somatic Experiencing, meditation, forest therapy walks, expressive arts, etc.) in your sessions.

->

-> For more information on other mind-body practices, please look at our other services' pages.
+For more information on other mind-body practices, please look at our other services' pages.

->

-> Please note that the information discussed in therapy is confidential.
+Please note that the information discussed in therapy is confidential.
 With written permission, information may be exchanged.
 The only exceptions to this rule are: when there is intent of inflicting serious bodily harm to oneself and/or someone else, prenatal exposure to controlled substances, or having knowledge of child, dependent adult, or elder abuse.

->

-> The Benefits of Counseling, Insurance and Employee Assistance Program Information, & What to Expect in a Counseling Session Follow Below
+The Benefits of Counseling, Insurance and Employee Assistance Program Information, & What to Expect in a Counseling Session Follow Below